Motirock/VulkanRenderer/Demo 1 - Simple Instanced Geometry/README.md

-# VulkanDemo - 1
+# VulkanDemo 1 - Simple Instanced Geometry

-Description:
-  -Instanced, batched geometry
+Instanced geometry in large batches.
+Shows a large grid of cubes with each face being instanced from the same geometry.

 Specs tested:
   -Computer: 2023 Framework 13